-The Hundred of Hoo Academy recognise that a one size fits all approach will not be appropriate for all children, and a more personalised or contextualised approach, tailored to the specific needs and vulnerabilities of individual children might be needed, for example children who are victims of abuse and children with SEND.
+The Hundred of Hoo Academy recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed.

-Our Academy systems support children to talk to a range of staff.
-All children will be listened to and heard, and their concerns will always be taken seriously and acted upon as appropriate.
+Systems have been established to support the empowerment of children to talk to a range of staff.
+Children at The Hundred of Hoo Academy will be listened to and heard and their concerns will be taken seriously and acted upon as appropriate.